midlantica/LovelyBunchOfCoconuts/content/grifts/food-justice.md

 ---
 title: 'Food Justice'
-claim: 'Food Justice'
+grift: 'Food Justice'
-translation: 'Ban the Big Mac to save the planet.'
+decode: 'Ban the Big Mac to save the planet.'
 ---